kzhu2099/My-NYT/README.md

 ## Disclaimer

-This library, mynyt, retrieves publicly available news content via RSS feeds from the New York Times (NYT).
+This package, mynyt, retrieves publicly available news content via RSS feeds from the New York Times (NYT).
 All news articles and content, are owned by the New York Times and are subject to their Terms of Service.
-By using this library, you agree to comply with the New York Times' Terms of Service and all relevant copyright laws.
+By using this package, you agree to comply with the New York Times' Terms of Service and all relevant copyright laws.

 Wordle is owned by the NYT.
-This library provides a version of Wordle that mimics its behavior for personal and non-commercial use.
+This package provides a version of Wordle that mimics its behavior for personal and non-commercial use.

-The content provided by this library is intended for personal (like sending emails to yourself) and non-commercial use only.
+The content provided by this package is intended for personal (like sending emails to yourself) and non-commercial use only.
 Redistribution, modification, or commercial use of the content retrieved from NYT is prohibited unless explicitly allowed by the New York Times.

 ## License